siyasathaye/power-outage-analysis/README.md

 ### Bivariate Analysis
 We also wanted to explore how outages caused by severe weather differed in duration from outages caused by other causes, because we hypothesized that severe weather would likely be the cause of many of the more serious outages.
 Both severe and non-severe outages show highly right-skewed duration distributions, but outages caused by severe weather tend to have longer typical durations, with a higher median and a larger interquartile range (IQR) than outages from other causes.
-However, the single most extreme outage durations in the dataset are associated with non-severe causes, which produce a few very long events.
+However, the single most extreme outage durations in the dataset are associated with non-severe weather causes, which produce a few very long events.

 <iframe
   src="assets/outage_duration_vs_severe_weather.html"